GuangzhuoZhang/CRRE-YOLO/README.md

 repository contains the training script, configuration, and environment settings necessary to reproduce the experimental results reported in Section 2.3 (Experimental Platform and Parameter Settings) of the manuscript.
-## 2. Environment All experiments were conducted on a local computer with the following
+## 2. Environment All experiments were conducted on a local computer with the following.
 configuration: - OS: Windows 11 - CPU: Intel Core i5-14600KF - RAM: 32 GB - GPU: NVIDIA
 GeForce RTX 5060 Ti (16 GB VRAM) - Python: 3.10.18 - PyTorch: 2.7.1 - CUDA: 12.8
 All models were trained and validated on this local machine.